Isaac Newton

 In the Principia, Newton formulated the laws of motion and universal gravitation that formed the dominant scientific viewpoint for centuries until it was superseded by the theory of relativity.
+While this is the case, his laws still serve as sufficient approximations for all physical phenomena involving low speeds (much less than the speed of light) and weak gravitational fields.
 He used his mathematical description of gravity to derive Kepler's laws of planetary motion, account for tides, the trajectories of comets, the precession of the equinoxes and other phenomena, eradicating doubt about the Solar System's heliocentricity.
 Newton solved the two-body problem and introduced the three-body problem.
 He demonstrated that the motion of objects on Earth and celestial bodies could be accounted for by the same principles.
-Newton's inference that the Earth is an oblate spheroid was later confirmed by the geodetic measurements of Alexis Clairaut, Charles Marie de La Condamine, and others, convincing most European scientists of the superiority of Newtonian mechanics over earlier systems.
-He was also the first to calculate the age of Earth by experiment, and described a precursor to the modern wind tunnel.
+Newton's inference that the Earth is an oblate spheroid was subsequently confirmed by the geodetic measurements of Pierre Louis Maupertuis, Alexis Clairaut, Charles Marie de La Condamine, and others, convincing most European scientists of the superiority of Newtonian mechanics over earlier systems.
+He was also the first to calculate the age of Earth by experiment, and described a precursor to the wind tunnel.
 Further, he was the first to provide a quantitative estimate of the solar mass.

 Newton built the first reflecting telescope and developed a sophisticated theory of colour based on the observation that a prism separates white light into the colours of the visible spectrum.
 His work on light was collected in his book Opticks, published in 1704.
 He originated prisms as beam expanders and multiple-prism arrays, which would later become integral to the development of tunable lasers.
-He also anticipated wave–particle duality and was the first to theorise the Goos–Hänchen effect.
-He further formulated an empirical law of cooling, which was the first heat transfer formulation and serves as the formal basis of convective heat transfer, made the first theoretical calculation of the speed of sound, and introduced the notions of a Newtonian fluid and a black body.
+Newton also formulated an empirical law of cooling, which was the first heat transfer formulation and serves as the formal basis of convective heat transfer, made the first theoretical calculation of the speed of sound, and introduced the notions of a Newtonian fluid and a black body.
 He was also the first to explain the Magnus effect.
-Furthermore, he made early studies into electricity.
+Moreover, he was the first to analyse Couette flow.
 In addition to his creation of calculus, Newton's work on mathematics was extensive.
-He generalised the binomial theorem to any real number, introduced the Puiseux series, was the first to state Bézout's theorem, classified most of the cubic plane curves, contributed to the study of Cremona transformations, developed a method for approximating the roots of a function, and originated the Newton–Cotes formulas for numerical integration and the polar coordinate system in its analytic form.
-He also initiated the field of calculus of variations, devised an early form of regression analysis, and was a pioneer of vector analysis.
+He generalised the binomial theorem to any real number, introduced the Puiseux series, was the first to state Bézout's theorem, classified most of the cubic plane curves, contributed to the study of Cremona transformations, developed a method for approximating the roots of a function, originated the Newton–Cotes formulas used for numerical integration, and further produced the earliest explicit enunciation of the general Taylor series.
+Additionally, Newton initiated the field of calculus of variations, formulated and solved the earliest problem in geometric probability, devised the earliest form of linear regression, and was a pioneer of vector analysis.